edrissirokaya/WRO-Future-Engineer/video/README.md

 Video:
 ----
-**This directory must include the video.md file containing a URL to a YouTube video (either public or accessible via a link) that showcases the vehicle driving autonomously.
-The section of the video demonstrating the driving must be at least 30 seconds long.**
+**This directory include the video.md file containing a URL to a YouTube videothat showcases the vehicle driving autonomously. **